Developer-Samuel/Laravel-Data-Exporter/README.md

 ## About Project

-It is a Laravel project that allows exporting data to multiple file formats including XLSX, XML, TXT, and CSV.
+It's a Laravel project that allows exporting data to multiple file formats including XLSX, XML, TXT, and CSV.

 ## Requirements